Symmetry origin of Baryon Asymmetry, Dark Matter and Neutrino Mass: Production of RHNs, DM and Lepton Asymmetry

 where $M_R (m_\nu^d)$ represents diagonal RHN (light neutrino) mass matrix, while $U_{\rm PMNS}$ \cite{Zyla:2020zbs} is the unitary matrix (in charged lepton diagonal basis) required to diagonalise $m_\nu = U_{\rm PMNS}^\ast m_\nu^d U_{\rm PMNS}^\dagger$.
-Here, ${\cal R}$ is a $3 \times 3$ orthogonal matrix that can be chosen as \cite{Antusch:2011nz}
+Here, ${\cal R}$ is a $3 \times 3$ orthogonal matrix that can be chosen as \cite{Antusch:2011nz} :

 where $z_R=a+ib$ is a complex angle.
 While $M_3$ is taken to be $M_P$, the hierarchy between $M_{1,2}$ can be expressed as $M_2 = r M_1$.
-For example, with $M_1 = 10^{12}{\rm~GeV}, r=5$ and $z_R=0.016 -0.05i$, we get the following Yukawa matrix after CI parameterization:
+For example, with $M_1 = 10^{11}{\rm~GeV}, r=100$ and $z_R=0.016 -0.105i$, we get the following Yukawa matrix after CI parameterization :

-Such a choice of $z_R$ and $M_{1,2}$ are motivated from the fact that corresponding CP asymmetry $\varepsilon_1$ turns out to be $8.95 \times 10^{-7}$, which enters into BEQ and generates correct lepton asymmetry.
-Importantly, the model offers enough freedom to judicious choices of parameters like $y_\nu, z_R$ to produce correct leptogenesis and neutrino mass, given $M_1$, dictated by Planck scale LNV.
+Such a choice of $z_R$ and $M_{1,2}$ is motivated by the fact that corresponding CP asymmetry turns out to be $\varepsilon_1=1.4 \times 10^{-6}$, which enters into BEQ and generates correct lepton asymmetry.
+Importantly, the model offers enough freedom to judicious choices of parameters like $y_\nu, z_R$ to produce correct leptogenesis and neutrino mass, given $M_1$, while the choice presented above is an example of its kind.